 As far as the differences between men and women are concerned, research has shown that women are more often the initiators of sexting and men more often the recipients of sexts.
 This is probably because women feel pressured or coerced into sending nude photos to men with whom they are in a relationship.
 Some women use sexting as a way of dealing with insecurities about their relationship.
 The men are happy to receive the photos because it satisfies their sexual needs and they are usually happy to reciprocate.
 See the study of 222 undergraduate students at Butler University during the spring term in 2016: Katie M. Springston (2017), “Gender Differences in Participation in and Motivations for Sexting: The Effects of Gender Role Attitudes, Masculinity, and Femininity,” Butler Journal of Undergraduate Research, Vol. 3 , Article 9.
 Retrieved from: https://digitalcommons.butler.edu/bjur/vol3/iss1/9

 Men — both gay and straight — also send sext messages to one another.
-Some men are just looking for sext buddies with whom to chat and send photos.
+Some men are just looking for sext buddies with whom to chat and exchange photos.
 This may be a form of sexual enticement, which is relatively safe since the hook up culture is shut down during COVID.
-Or they may just be showing themselves working out in a home gym, since their regular gyms are closed.
+More innocently, they may just be showing themselves working out in a home gym, since their regular gyms are closed.

 Sexting was well underway before COVID struck, and it will last beyond the pandemic.
 Modern dating has moved online.
 With that sexting becomes inevitable since it is so ubiquitous among young adults.
 Tinder and its analogues are a primary way in which single people connect.
 Since this is the case, being able to portray your sexual self virtually has really become the precursor to meeting someone in the flesh.
 So it’s worth taking the trouble of learning how to take a good selfie.